OpenPeerPower/OpenPeerPower.github.io/_docs/ecosystem/haproxy.markdown

  * `bind`: Update the ports HAProxy listens on for forwarding.
  * `subdomain.domain.com`: Your domain to use
  * `ssl crt`: The path to your SSL certificate.
- * `server hass 127.0.0.1:8123`: The IP and port location of your Open Peer Power instance.
+ * `server opp 127.0.0.1:8123`: The IP and port location of your Open Peer Power instance.

 ```text
 global